nNasir/FiniteAutomata/README.md

 5,4,,,FALSE,FALSE
 ```
 ##Output
-The output of each code will be printed in the notebook and is self explanatory.
+The output of each code will be printed in the notebook and is self-explanatory.
 Some of the working will also be printed to help understand the working of algorithm.

 ## Future Work.